poshaughnessy/peteroshaughnessy.com/src/content/pages/talks.md

 template: page.hbs
 ---

-I regularly speak at technology conferences and meetups about cutting edge web development and future technologies.
+I love to speak at technology conferences and meetups about upcoming technologies and pushing the boundaries of web development.
+If you would like to invite me to speak at your event, please [get in touch](https://twitter.com/poshaughnessy).

 ### [Web Bluetooth: Controlling the Real World from your Browser](/posts/web-bluetooth-controlling-the-real-world)